ShaneHarvey/RapMap/report.md

 RapMap is capable of mapping reads considerably faster than existing tools.

 ### Quasi-mapping procedure
-To understand the alignment procedure used later one needs to understand the basic quasi-mapping algorithm.
+To understand the alignment procedure used later, one needs to understand the basic quasi-mapping algorithm.
 Here is a simplified explanation, curious or confused readers should refer to the pre-print for a detailed explanation and illustration.

-First, a read is scanned from left to right until a k-mer ki is encountered that appears in the transcriptome (via the hash table.)
+First, a read is scanned from left to right until a k-mer ki is encountered that appears in the transcriptome (via the hash table).
 The hash table returns the complete suffix array interval I(ki) where the ki is a prefix.
 This represents a suffix array hit.